Mel Courtney: Member of Parliament

-In June 1980 Courtney was against the "Think Big" policy for the fishing industry.
+In June 1980, Courtney was against the "Think Big" policy for the fishing industry.
 As the opposition convener of the fisheries sub-committee on production and marketing, he asserted "the policy is falling apart" expressing the view of many commercial fishers: "The industry expanded so rapidly it was overcapitalized with too many boats...the inshore fleet expanded and joint venture and duty free boats exerted further pressure" Commercial Fishing Magazine, June 1980 pg.5.

 Independent

 There was media speculation that Courtney might defect from Labour and join National or Social Credit instead due to increasing differences over direction.
 However, in July 1980, he reaffirmed his ties with Labour stating that his first instincts were to "...stay within and try to change things from there."
 But he did say he was prepared to stand aside from the Labour candidacy rather than give up on his strong views on moral issues and those affecting his constituency.
 In the December 1980 leadership vote of confidence Courtney voted against Rowling.
 Rowling clung onto the Labour leadership by one vote, his own.

 In February 1981 Courtney announced that he had let his membership of the Labour Party (which was due in January) lapse.
 In March 1981 Courtney withdrew from the Labour Party caucus and sat in the New Zealand House of Representatives as an independent.
 Courtney's announcement of his independent candidacy for the 1981 general election was made only a few days before the 35th anniversary of the death of Harry Atmore, MP for Nelson from 1911 to 1946.
 Atmore had been the last independent MP to be elected to the New Zealand Parliament.

-In August 1981 when the touring South Africa rugby team came to Nelson, Courtney as a city councillor alongside the mayor of Nelson Peter Malone, deputy mayor Pat Tindle, and fellow councillors including Malcolm Saunders amongst others attended the civic reception at the Rutherford Hotel.